-The request is not anticipated to materially or adversely impact the surrounding area.
+The request is not anticipated to impact the surrounding established residential area materially or adversely.

 - B. In determining whether an established residential neighborhood exists, the following factors must be present: - 1.
 The area must have clearly established boundaries, such as roads, open spaces, rivers, lakes, lagoons, or similar features.